psychogun/psychogun.github.io/docs/linux/ELK-stack-on-Ubuntu-with-pfSense.md

 - pipeline.id: main
   path.config: "/etc/logstash/conf.d/*.conf"
 ```
 You can have one "big" `.conf` configuration file, or you can separate the outputs, inputs and filters in multiple `.conf` configuration files.
-You will see I have some separated, and one joined:
+You will see I have some separated (syslog), and one joined (netflow):

-Input file: `/etc/logstash/conf.d/01-inputs.conf`
+Download and configure the input file `/etc/logstash/conf.d/01-inputs.conf`:
 ```bash
 elk@stack:~$ cd /etc/logstash/conf.d/
 elk@stack:/etc/logstash/conf.d$ sudo wget https://raw.githubusercontent.com/psychogun/ELK-Stack-on-Ubuntu-for-pfSense/master/etc/logstash/conf.d/01-inputs.conf